rentzsch/jsongo/README.md

 ## Backgrounder

-It prioritizes human-friendliness and an obvious data format that's of archival quality (its data should be able to be easily read far into the future past when JSON and Git are legacy technologies).
+Jsongo prioritizes human-friendliness and an obvious data format that's of archival quality (its data should be able to be easily read far into the future past when JSON and Git are legacy technologies).

 It consists of a [data format](#data-format), a [code library](#library), and a [CLI tool](#cli-tool).